mwdwrd/p5-template/README.md

-# Project Name
+# P5JS Template

-A generative art project created by Matthew Woodward using p5.js.
+A quick-start template to spin up a p5js server, with vercel support and a few other goodies.

 ## Description

 This project is a web-based generative art application that creates unique artworks based on random seeds.
-It utilizes p5.js for rendering and includes features such as regeneration, exporting, and mobile support.
+It utilizes p5.js for rendering and includes features such as regeneration and exporting.

 ## Features

-- Randomly generated artwork
+- Randomly generated seed
 - Regeneration of artwork with new seeds
 - Export functionality (low and high resolution)
-- Mobile-friendly interface
 - Customizable color palettes using randomColor.js
 - Toast notifications for user feedback